-In 1999, the school’s coach invited him to travel with the team as volunteer chaplain to present pregame messages.
-Neither players nor staff are required to attend, but Treuil says the coach is there every time, along with the majority of the team.
+In 1999, the school’s coach invited him to travel with the team as a volunteer chaplain to present pregame messages.
+Neither players nor staff are required to attend, but Treuil says the coach is there every time, along with most of the team.
 The outreach to the athletes also involves weekly attending practices, going to the weight room, and being present whenever the team gathers.

 Many of the athletes have committed their lives to Christ in the Bible studies, in conversations with Eric traveling to games, and at XA events.
-One such athlete was Charles “Peanut” Tillman, describe by Eric as a devout student with no church background.
+One such athlete was Charles “Peanut” Tillman, described by Eric as a devout student with no church background.
 Charles came to the athlete Bible study and gave his life to Christ.
-After graduating he played 13 years in the National Football League, 12 of those years as cornerback with the Chicago Bears and played in the Super Bowl 41.
-His final year 2015 he played with the Carolina Panthers.
+After graduating, he played 13 years in the National Football League, 12 of those years as a cornerback with the Chicago Bears, and played in the Super Bowl 41.
+In his final year 2015, he played with the Carolina Panthers.

-For 27 years Eric has enjoyed a relationship with several of the UL coaches and a discipling and mentoring role with athletes, and conducted marriage ceremonies for athletes.
-About 60 XA students are involved at each home game by carrying the world’s largest Louisiana state flag on the field as a part of pre-game festivities.
-The Ragin Cajuns ended last season ranked #15 in the AP poll with a 10-1 record.
+For 27 years, Eric has enjoyed a relationship with several of the UL coaches and a discipling and mentoring role with athletes, and conducted marriage ceremonies for athletes.
+About 60 XA students assist at each home game by carrying the world’s largest Louisiana state flag on the field as a part of pre-game festivities.
+The Ragin Cajuns ended last season, ranked #15 in the AP poll with a 10-1 record.
 Eric does a live pregame Facebook broadcast weekly with the film coordinator of the Ragin Cajuns Darren Walker.
-Also, while on road games Eric makes it his habit to connect with the local Chi Alpha missionaries and encourage them in reaching out to athletes.
+Also, while on road games, Eric makes it his habit to connect with the local Chi Alpha missionaries and encourage them to reach out to athletes.